 Performance criteria describe the performance needed to demonstrate achievement of the element.
-Where bold italicised text is used, further information is detailed in the required skills and knowledge section and the range statement.
+Where bold italicised text is used, further information is detailed in the range statement.
 Assessment of performance is to be consistent with the evidence guide.

 Elements and Performance Criteria